What a privilege it is to be alive because we can create!

 Lynn Bradley further mentions, “Instead of trying to instantly make meaning of the event, as adults tend to do, Maro encourages suspending this moment in a state of ‘no meaning’ with other less obvious ‘accidents’ given as examples including discovering a grey hair whilst brushing your hair, or realising a page is missing from a favourite book you are reading.”8

 One becomes sensitive and aware.
-One reaches what Tatsumi Hijikata and Yoshito Ohno both called delicacy that tiny details are noticed such as a tiny cut on a the finger.14 We must become walking antennas.
+One reaches what Tatsumi Hijikata and Yoshito Ohno both called delicacy where tiny details are noticed such as a tiny cut on the finger.14 We must become walking antennas.
 Resonance artists.

 To Yoko Ishikawa, this is the state of felt imagery, but can only be reached after getting past the stumbling block of mere visualization (solely visual channel engaged).
 The desired state is internalization.16